The Uncles are sitting in the De Soto, smoking.

 “Holy crap.
 And you need Andy for..?”

 “We’re doing fine.
 I just like Andy and promised I’d come back when I was older.”

 “Well, I’ll make sure he knows your story.
 Remember, Andy’s not in great health, so don’t wear him out.”

 “We can be civil.
 We’re Southern.
 It’s just hard not to do everything at once when you’re sixteen.”

 “I wish I remembered.
 You guys are firecrackers.”

 “That’s what they say.”

 We go downstairs to meet Gerard at Interview.
 Their offices are busy with paste-ups of new articles on the walls.
-I glance through an older issue, which is unlike any magazine I’ve ever seen.
+I glance through an older issue, which is unlike any magazine I have ever seen.
 It is also twice as big as any other magazine.
 Once the editor speaks with us, he calls Jon Landau into the room.
 We’re formally ‘Interviewed.’
 They ask if we have a press kit and a portfolio of still photos.
 We look confused until Michael pulls out the card of the photographer in Savannah who shot Robby in the trees and took formal shots of us as a group.

 “What were you doing in Savannah?”

 “Jack’s gay uncles wanted to stop there.
 We ended up doing a couple of songs in a drag show.
 Tim and I stripped to Abba’s Mama Mia and then four of us did ‘We are the Champions’ for all the queens there.”